jeremija/wl-gammarelay/README.md

-This used to be possible using redshift, when using the `-P -O <temp>` flags, but since wayland requires the client to keep running, I developed this tool that reads from stdin and dynaimcally updates the temperature and/or brightness.
+This used to be possible using redshift, when using the `-P -O <temp>` flags, but since wayland requires the client to keep running, I developed this tool that spins up a daemon and can be controlled via unix domain socket.

 The first invocation to `wl-gammarelay` will spin up a daemon and set the desired temperature.
+This can be disabled using the `--no-daemon` flag.

 All other invocations will send requests via unix domain socket.